 Calvinism (Reformed theology) wasn’t a very common viewpoint in my country.
-When I began to interact online with Christians from other countries, however, I met some groups of Christians who always acted like they’ve landed on a perfect theology.
-They appeared to be good at apologetics, but I observed they had a very low view of Christians outside their circle.
+But when I began to interact with Christians from other countries online, I met a group of Christians who though were good at apologetics, adhered to a theology that ostensibly placed them on a higher pedestal than other Christians.
 They were Calvinists, as I later found out.
-It’s my understanding that, if a doctrine or theological view makes a group of Christians feel “superior” to other Christians, it ought to be diligently scrutinised.
-This made me research on Calvinism.
+It’s my understanding that if a doctrine or theological view makes a group of Christians feel “superior” to others outside that little circle, it should be scrutinised.
+This made me research Calvinism.

 Calvinism is a theological system developed by the French Reformer, John Calvin (1509-1564).
 Calvin being an intelligent theologian, wrote Bible commentaries on many books of the Bible and expounded on some key Christian doctrines.
 His major four-volume work, The Institutes of the Christian Religion was the main source of the doctrines of Calvinism.

 Though John Calvin has been unduly overrated by ardent Calvinists, the fact still remains that his work was influential on the Protestant movement, particularly in Geneva where he ruled.
 Calvinism is also called Reformed theology, which I argue, is a misnomer, because the Protestant Reformation started when Luther nailed his 95 thesis at the door of the church of Wittenburg.
 Calvin was 8 years old (and still a Catholic) then.
-Since there were also other Reformers, who in fact differed with Calvin on some issues, so the term “Reformation” can’t be rightly reserved for Calvin’s theological system alone.
+Since there were also other Reformers who differed with Calvin on some issues, the term “Reformation” can’t be accurately reserved for Calvin’s theological system.

-Calvinism emphasizes God’s sovereignty – that God is providentially in control of all things that happens, including evil things.
-The “doctrines of Grace” (as they are called) can be summed up as Five Points with the acronyms: TULIP.
+Calvinism emphasises God’s sovereignty – that God is providentially in control of all things that happens, including evil things.
+The “doctrines of Grace” (as they are called) can be summed up as 5 points with the acronyms: TULIP.